Calabi-Yau manifolds realizing symplectically rigid monodromy tuples: Acknowledgments

 \section{Acknowledgments}

-We would like to thank Matt Kerr, Rick Miranda, Dave Morrison, and Noriko Yui for helpful discussions.
+The authors thank Matt Kerr, Rick Miranda, Dave Morrison, and Noriko Yui for helpful discussions, and the referees for many helpful comments, suggestions, and corrections.
 The first-named author acknowledges support from the National Sciences and Engineering Research Council, the Pacific Institute for Mathematical Sciences, and a McCalla Professorship at the University of Alberta.
-The second author acknowledges the generous support of the Kavli Institute for Theoretical Physics and of the University of Alberta's Faculty of Science Visiting Scholar Program.
+The second-named author acknowledges support from the Kavli Institute for Theoretical Physics and the University of Alberta's Faculty of Science Visiting Scholar Program.